Segmentation of EM showers for neutrino experiments with deep graph neural networks: Introduction

-In this paper, we (1) propose a new type of layer (EmulsionConv) for GNNs that utilizes prior knowledge of the physical problem, (2) develop an adapted version of the HDBSCAN algorithm~\cite{McInnes2017}, (3) validate our pipeline on the problem of semantic segmentation of overlapping showers, i.e. of assigning each track shower label (figure~\ref{fig:coloredbrick}).
+In this paper, we (1) propose a new type of layer (EmulsionConv) for GNNs that utilizes prior knowledge of the physical problem, (2) develop an adapted version of the HDBSCAN algorithm~\cite{McInnes2017}, (3) we validate our pipeline on the semantic segmentation of overlapping showers, i.e., assigning each track shower label (figure~\ref{fig:coloredbrick}).

 This paper is structured as follows.
-In section~\ref{sec:related} we outline the literature about EM showers reconstruction algorithms.
+In section~\ref{sec:related} we outline the literature about EM showers reconstruction algorithms and Graph Neural Networks applications for the calorimetry and tracking.
 In section~\ref{sec:exp_data}, we introduce the dataset used to perform experiments.
 In section~\ref{sec:reco}, we describe an algorithm for showers segmentation.
-In section~\ref{sec:exp_results} we present the metrics and experimental results that demonstrate the practical viability of the proposed method.
+In section~\ref{sec:exp_results} we present experimental results that demonstrate the practical viability of the proposed method. \footnote{The code for this work is available in \cite{10.5281zenodo.5136309} under MIT licence}